What's Your Leadership Style?

 It's time to follow-up with your employees and make sure that they have a clear understanding of the company's strategy AND what it means to them and how they prioritize their work.

-Communication Tip: If you feel that your message isn't getting through to your employees, you'll know if you don't see changes in their behavior, you may have a buy-in or communication issue.
+Communication Tip: If you don't see changes in their behavior after following-up, you likely have a buy-in or communication issue.
 Check out my ebook, The Conversation Formula, for help.

 Coach them through decision making